-The Réunion des Musées Nationaux is a French public industrial and commercial establishment (EPIC), under the trusteeship of the French Ministry of Culture and Communication.
-RMN was founded in 1895 to raise and administer the funds required to acquire works for France's national collections of art.
-Today, RMN works with 32 museums and 2 exhibition venues (Galeries Nationales du Grand Palais and the Palais de la Porte Dorée in Paris) to acquire works of art, organize exhibitions, publish catalogs and monographs, distribute editorial and commercial products, and promote the museums' collections.
-The Agence photographique de la Réunion des Musées Nationaux produces the inventory of the French museums' permanent collections and conducts annual photographic campaigns on behalf of museums and other institutions.
-It is the leading photo agency in France and one of the top 10 in the world in the field of visual arts and museums.
-The RMN photo agency distributes a catalog of approximately one million images, more than 440,000 of which are available in an online archive.
-In addition to French museums, RMN has partnered with foreign museums (The British Museum, The National Gallery of Art, London, and The Metropolitan Museum of Art, New York) and photo agencies (Alinari Archives and Bildarchiv Preussischer Kulturbesitz) to distribute their image collections worldwide.
+The Réunion des Musées Nationaux (officially the RMN and the Grand Palais) is a consortium of about 20 museums under the trusteeship of the French Ministry of Culture and Communication.
+The organization partners with cultural institutions and exhibition venues to acquire works of art, organize exhibitions, publish catalogs and monographs, distribute editorial and commercial products, and promote collections.
+The Agence photographique de la Réunion des Musées Nationaux produces the inventory of the French museums’ permanent collections (along with some key international repositories) and conducts annual photographic campaigns on behalf of museums and other institutions.
+It is the leading photo agency in France and one of the top ten in the world in the field of visual arts and museums.

-Art Resource is the exclusive representative for RMN in North America.
-Established in 1968, Art Resource is the world's largest stock photo archive of fine art, serving as the principal source of fine art images for commercial and scholarly publications in the United States.
-It also functions as the official rights and permissions representative for a wide range of museums and visual arts archives around the world.
+Art Resource is the exclusive representative for RMN in North America and it is the world’s largest stock photo archive of fine art, serving as the principal source of images for commercial and scholarly publications in the United States.